UK Corporate Governance Code

 The Company has adopted and operates an anti-bribery and corruption policy for Directors and employees.

-The Group has updated its supplier on-boarding procedure, which now has a specific question relating to Modern Slavery and all prospective suppliers are expected to respond to this question.
-If no response is given a risk analysis is carried out to determine whether it is appropriate to work with the company, based on the nature of the supplier, size of company and location.
+The Group now includes specific questions related to the Modern Slavery Act 2015 in its supplier on-boarding procedure documentation.
+All prospective suppliers are required to respond to these questions prior to being accepted.
+A risk analysis is then carried out to determine whether it is appropriate to work with the company, based on the nature of the supplier, size of company and its location.

-The development team in India has conducted its own audit and has declared that it complies with the terms of the Modern Slavery Act 2015.
+The Group’s office in India has conducted its own audit and has declared that it complies with the terms of the Modern Slavery Act 2015.

 Where the Group has an extended supply chain, particularly with major IT vendors, it relies on their respective Modern Slavery statement to be truthful and correct.

-In 2018 the Group intends to introduce training for all of its managers who interface with third party organisations.
-The aim is to help managers and their teams to identify and report any signs of Modern Slavery, to be compliant with the policy and help us fulfil its corporate role as an ethical company.
+In 2019 the Group intends to continue training for all managers who interface with third party organisations.
+The aim is to help managers and their teams to identify and report any signs of Modern Slavery, to be compliant with the policy and to help the Group fulfil its corporate role as an ethical company.

 Chief Executive Officer